tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 **Android platform**
 - New features:
- - Supplemented relationship chain features such as blocklist, friend list, and friend request handling of earlier version SDKs.
+ - Supplemented relationship chain features such as blacklist, friend list, and friend request handling of earlier version SDKs.
 - Fixed:
  - Fixed the issue where an error was reported when the main process of the app was killed.
  - Fixed the issue with getting group member counts.